crazy-canux/pydad/docs/index.rst

-.. pyad documentation master file, created by sphinx-quickstart on Sun Feb 19 01:26:57 2017.
+.. pydad documentation master file, created by sphinx-quickstart on Sun Feb 19 01:26:57 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.